Network 2011

 Network 2011 was a plan for transit expansion created in 1985 by the Toronto Transit Commission.
 It was centred on three proposed subway lines: the Downtown Relief Line, Eglinton West Line, and the Sheppard Line.
-Eventually only a portion of the Sheppard Line was built, while construction on the Eglinton line was started and then abandoned but replaced by the Eglinton Crosstown light rail line.
+Only a small portion of the Sheppard Line was built, due largely to the efforts of Mel Lastman, the mayor of North York where it ran.
+Work on the Eglinton West line started with a short underground section, but was later cancelled and the tunnel was filled in.
+The Downtown Relief Line never started construction.